 Idukki arch dam

-There are a host of luxury and budget hotels at Idukki to suit your purpose.
+There are a host of luxury & budget hotels at Idukki to suit your objective.
 Some of the hotels are:

 Taj Garden Retreat